wp-plugins/woocommerce-autocomplete-order/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Flag as "Virtual" all the products you want to be unlocked for users upon successful payment without any further (manual) action from you in the backoffice

+== Screenshots ==

+1. Go to the settings page from the Dashboard.
+2. Activate the mode you prefer.

 == Frequently asked questions ==

 = The plugin is not working =
-Please ensure that all the products listed in the order are "virtual".
+Please ensure that you picked the right mode from the list.

 = Uh-uh, still not working! =
-If you are testing with PayPal, please ensure that in WooCommerce settings you are using the "Primary Email" the PayPal account is associated to.
-Using a secondary email might prevent the payment notification from reaching WooCommerce and the order cannot be completed without proof of payment.
+If you are testing with PayPal, you must ensure that the [ICN](https://developer.paypal.com/webapps/developer/docs/classic/products/instant-payment-notification/) - Instant Payment notification - is working properly.
+One of the most common problem is using in WooCommerce an e-mail which is not the primary email used to register the PayPal account.

 = No dude, not working yet! =
-Please deactivate my plugin, test with a product marked as "virtual" **and** "downloadable".
+Please deactivate my plugin (or select mode "Off"), test with a product marked as "virtual" and "downloadable".
 If it still doesn't work, then there's something wrong in your WooCommerce configuration or in your payment gateway.
 If it does work, please write me through the forum!

 == Changelog ==

+= 1.0 =
+    * Plugin completely rewritten to comply with WordPress 4.0 and WooCommerce 2.0.
+	* Added 3 different modes to ativate the plugin:
+	    * Virtual Paid Products Only: order for products marked as "Virtual" will be turned to "Completed" upon successfull payment.
+	    * All Paid Products: orders for any product are turned to "Completed" upon successfull payment.
+	    * All Products: each and every order is turned to "Completed" irrespective for the payment method and whether or not the payment happened.
+    * Added a settings page (in WooCommerce dashboard) to select the mode we want to activate (under WooCommerce > Settings > Woo Extra Options).

 = v0.1.2 =
     * Updated compatibility.
     * Added localization support.
     * Added Italian localization.
     * Added Spanish localization.

 = v0.1.1 =
     * Added links to support and the official page.

 = v0.1 =
     * First release.

 == Upgrade notice ==

-* Tested with WordPress 4.0 and the latest version of WooCommerce.
-* Added Italian and Spanish translations.
+The plugin has been completely rewritten to meet requirements for WP4 and WooCommerce 2.0.
+A new tab has been added to WooCommerce settings in the Dashboard to select in which mode you want the plugin to work:
+    * autocomplete only orders for virtual product
+	* autocomplete every order once paid
+	* autocomplete every order even if not paid
+Enjoy!